wwarne/dvmn-async-lesson4/README.md

 * `MINECHAT_READ_PORT` - Chat port
 * `MINECHAT_HISTORY_PATH` - Path to a history file, all messages will be saved there

-The command-line arguments are have more priority than environmental variables.
+The command-line arguments have more priority than environmental variables.

 ## Sending chat messages